nilhoel1/rtems-pru/README.md

 When ever the app is rebuild it is only required to overwrite the pru.exe.img on the sd card with the one in the build folder.

 ## Using the APP
 When all dependencies are installed and the app builded well, than after booting you should find the device ```dev/pruss0``` and the sd card should be mounted in ```/media```.
 I am currently working on a shell program to load pru code and execute it.
-When one is provided it is necessary to map the pru interupts to IRQ with:
+When one is provided it is necessary to map the pru interrupts to IRQ with:
 ```
 sysctl dev.ti_pruss.0.irq.2.channel=2 # mapping channel 2 to irq2
 sysctl dev.ti_pruss.0.irq.2.event=16 # mapping event 16 to irq2
 sysctl dev.ti_pruss.0.irq.2.enable=1 # enable the irq2
 sysctl dev.ti_pruss.0.global_interrupt_enable=1 # enable PRU global interrupts
 ```
-This shoud create the device  ```/dev/pruss0.irqN```, where N is the interrupt channel and with the above example this should be 2.
+This should create the device  ```/dev/pruss0.irqN```, where N is the interrupt channel and with the above example this should be 2.
 When runing test.bin from the pruexamples a interrupt should be triggered.

 The pru example test.p can then be loaded to pru with:
 ```
+# -p 0 is pru0, -t ti is type Texas Instruments, -er means enable+reset
 pructl -p 0  -t ti -er test.bin
 ```
 But make sure to be in the same directoire as the test.bin.

+testirq pruss0.irq2